-- Dial a Ride, a pre booked, accessible transport service enabling elderly and disabled residents to retain their independence and access local services.

-- Community and voluntary car schemes

-which link volunteers using their own

-vehicles, with residents who require some

-assistance, are less mobile and who cannot
+- Dial a Ride, a pre booked, accessible transport service enabling elderly and disabled residents to retain their independence and access local services. - Community and voluntary car schemes which link volunteers using their own vehicles, with residents who require some assistance, are less mobile and who cannot

-get to or onto a bus.

-Enabling disabled residents to retain their independence and access local services via private car ownership.
+Add new bullet: • Enabling disabled residents to retain their independence and access local services via private car ownership.